- Retina Research Foundation

 B. Equipment purchased with funding from RRF is not to be transferred or shared with other facilities or scientists without previous permission from RRF.
 Moneys from other grants must not be commingled with RRF funding in the purchase of major equipment.

 C. Complete control of all aspects of the budget, including any changes in category, will be at the discretion of RRF.
 Changes in the budget are discouraged.
-Any changes to the budget must be requested in writing from Alice McPherson, M.D., in detail.
-WRITTEN APPROVAL BY DOCTOR MCPHERSON IS NECESSARY PRIOR TO THE CHANGE and the appropriate official at the institution will be notified if any change is approved.
+Any changes to the budget must be requested in writing from the President of the RRF, in detail.
+WRITTEN APPROVAL BY the President of the RRF IS NECESSARY PRIOR TO THE CHANGE and the appropriate official at the institution will be notified if any change is approved.

 D. It is the policy of RRF to not fund the same individual on two projects at the same time.
 If at any time during the term of the approved pilot study grant (calendar year), the grantee is awarded an RRF Chair or RRF Professorship, the pilot study award will be terminated effective on that date and any further funds previously granted will be cancelled.